 Blue fall color palettes

 As much as we love to keep toasty in the fall, we can’t forget about the more moody tones too.
-While blue isn’t common in fall color palettes, it reminds us of the cooler days, where winter starts nudging in.
+While blue isn’t common in fall color palettes, it reminds us of the cooler days when winter starts nudging in.

 18. Dancing in the rain

 HEX codes: #04203c • #234d74 • #355e84 • #6c92ab • #c8d7e6

 Reminiscent of crisp fall air, this fall palette uses muted blue hues.
 When creating a monochromatic palette like this one, use a mix of mid-tone blues as well as lighter and darker shades for contrast.

 The wordmark logo example above pairs a dark blue background with a light blue text, expertly using contrast.
 The mid-tone blues are perfect for accents and decorators.

 HEX codes: #693329 • #985144 • #cfd3d7 • #1c4463 • #182e3d

 This palette includes warm red-browns to complement the deep blues and striking cool grey.
 Like a pumpkin spice latte on a rainy day, the browns here add warmth to the fresh blues.